Set-OutlookSignatures/Set-OutlookSignatures/docs/README.md

 The default colors can be configured in Outlook.
 Outlook seems to have problems with this in certain patch levels when creating a reply in the preview pane, popping out the draft to it's own window and then switching to another signature.
 ## 17.28.
-How to make Set-OutlookSignatures work with Microsoft Information Protection?
+How to make Set-OutlookSignatures work with Microsoft Purview Information Protection?
-Set-OutlookSignatures does work well with Microsoft Information Protection, when configured correctly.
+Set-OutlookSignatures does work well with Microsoft Purview Information Protection, when configured correctly.

 If you do not enforce setting sensitivity labels or exclude DOCX and RTF file formats, no further actions are required.

 If you enforce setting sensitivity labels:
 - When using DOCX templates, just set the desired sensitivity label on all your template files.
-  - It is recommended to use the 'General' label:
+  - It is recommended to use a label without encryption or watermarks, often named 'General' or 'Public':
     - Outlook signatures and out-of-office replies usually only contain information which is intended to be shared publicly by design.
     - The templates themselves usually do not contain sensitive data, only placeholder variables.
-    - Documents labeled 'General' can be opened without having the Information Protection Add-In for Office installed.
+    - Documents labeled this way can be opened without having the Information Protection Add-In for Office installed.
 This is useful when not all of your Set-OutlookSignatures users are also Information Protection users and have the Add-In installed.
-  - When using a template with a sensitivity label other than 'General', every client Set-OutlookSignatures runs on needs the Information Protection Add-In for Office installed, and the user running Set-OutlookSignatures needs permission to access the protected file.
+  - When using a template with an other sensitivity label, every client Set-OutlookSignatures runs on needs the Information Protection Add-In for Office installed, and the user running Set-OutlookSignatures needs permission to access the protected file.
   - The RTF signature file will be created with the same sensitivity label as the template.
 This is only relevant for the user composing a new email in RTF format, as the composing user needs to be able to open the RTF document and copy the content from it - the actual signature in the email does not have Information Protection applied.
   - The .HTM and .TXT signature files will be created without a sensitivity label, as these documents can not be protected by Microsoft Information Protection.
   - If you do not set a sensitivity label, Word will prompt the user to choose one each time the unlabeled local copy of a template is converted to .htm, .rtf or .txt.